Individual Ready Reserve: Callup authority and activation

-Activations in the War on Terror
+Activations since the War on Terror

 Until the War on Terror, members of the Individual Ready Reserve had not been called up since Operation Desert Shield.
 A major difficulty in activating the IRR stems from the fact that many of its members, typically those from the junior enlisted ranks, are unaware that they are even in the military.
 This results from such members typically being informed that they are "discharged" upon release from active duty when in fact they have been transferred to the inactive reserves.
 To solve this situation, many military separation transition courses now spend additional time explaining the nature of the inactive reserve.
 As of 2005, the military also began to enact "IRR Musters" which were once a year occurrences where an IRR member would be required to report to a military base, confirm their personal and contact information, and sign acknowledgement paperwork that they were members of the IRR.